swapdisk/ripu-splunk/README.md

 Events of type `leapp_report` include a json object containing the Leapp pre-upgrade report:

 - `report` (json) Leapp pre-upgrade report contents copied from the `/var/log/leapp/leapp-report.json` file.
+The example dashboards support both the original default report schema and the new report schema 1.2.0 [recently adopted](https://github.com/redhat-cop/infra.leapp/pull/216) by the `infra.leapp` collection.

 ## Contributing